What is Value-Based Healthcare? A Comprehensive Guide

 When transitioning from FFS to value-based care, a variety of reimbursement approaches are available to healthcare providers.
 CMS has created several different reimbursement models, while commercial payers have followed with variations and models of their own.

-Pay for performance models offer incentives, based on performance and quality metrics, above the traditional fee for service schedule.
+This pathway involves varying degrees of financial risk and potential rewards for healthcare providers based on their performance against specified quality and cost metrics.
 Some of the most important quality metrics for value-based care include effectiveness and efficiency, timeliness, safety, patient focus, and equitability.

-Further progression along the risk-reward pathway are shared risk programs, bundled payments, capitated payments and population-based payments.
-These programs may require additional investment in Health Information Technology (HIT), deeper quality and outcomes analytics and reporting, and care coordination with ACOs and Patient Centered Medical Homes.5
+Alternative payment models that are considered “riskier” along this pathway may require additional investment in Health Information Technology (HIT), deeper quality and outcomes data analytics and reporting, and care coordination with ACOs and Patient Centered Medical Homes.

 Types of Healthcare Reimbursement Models